 2. Provide workplace amenities for green commuters

 Whether providing for your staff or for your clients, being a green commute-friendly institution (shockingly) encourages green commuters!
 These don’t have to be big things either.
 Providing coat racks and umbrella stands is very appreciated by pedestrian and biking clients and staff.
 Put some bike parking out front and perhaps add a water station for those hot days outside.
 Want to go that extra mile?
 End of trip facilities are a great option to increase outdoor commuting.
 Staff-exclusive bike parking, shower facilities, and lockers for a change of clothing are all major improvements with big impacts.
-And don’t forget about programs like RideShark and the Eco-Pass!
-Our Workplace Commuter Options program can conduct a Commuting Survey at your workplace to collect baseline date on employee transportation modes and work with you to create/ enhance your workplace commuting program.
+And don’t forget about programs like GoManitoba and the Eco-Pass!
+Our Workplace Commuter Options program can conduct a Commuting Survey at your workplace to collect baseline data on employee transportation modes and work with you to create/ enhance your workplace commuting program.

 3. Get vocal to your local decision-makers!